Stress consumes excessive key vitamins and minerals. If you don’t replace them with the right foods and supplements, anxiety and stress can worsen.

 A quality brain supplement can make a big difference.

 In fact, they give most people more energy.

-But they can improve your general mood and make you more resilient to whatever stress you feel.
+But they can help you improve your general mood and cope better with stress.

-Research has shown that B complex vitamins can help with on-the-job stress.
+Research has shown that B complex vitamins can be especially helpful for on-the-job stress.

 They also reported a reduction in depression, dejection, and mental confusion.

 B Vitamins Create Feel-Good Neurotransmitters and Stress Hormones